SyncfusionExamples/resolve-missing-decimal-point-samsung-S6-S8-numeric-keyboard-in-SfDataForm/README.md

 This example demonstrates how to resolve missing decimal point issue on Samsung Devices (S6, S8) numeric keyboard in DataForm.

+See [How to resolve missing decimal point issue on Samsung Devices (S6, S8) numeric keyboard in DataForm](https://www.syncfusion.com/kb/10068/how-to-resolve-missing-decimal-point-issue-on-samsung-devices-s6-s8-numeric-keyboard-in-dataform) for more details.

 ## <a name="requirements-to-run-the-demo"></a>Requirements to run the demo ##

 * [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).